 Fire protection and prevention should always be part of every organization’s risk register.
 Moreover, it needs to be reviewed periodically by the respective project managers and MEP design engineers.

-It is of utmost importance to ensure that future-ready designs take care of evolving fire risks.
+Future-ready electrical design must predict evolving fire hazards.
 Modular systems must enable streamlined upgrades according to code changes.
 Overall protection should be scalable so that it can adapt to changes in load.
 Meticulously designed power systems need to be resilient enough to isolate faults and reroute electricity to sustain uninterrupted service.

-So, clients who partner early with firms like UPPTEAM can benefit from more innovative design choices that assure long-standing compliance, uptime, and safety.
+Clients who engage with uppteam during the early phases can benefit from more innovative design choices that ensure long-standing compliance, uptime, and safety.

-It would be a mistake to consider the management of electrical fire risk a static checklist.
+Electrical fire risk management is not a static checklist.
 Instead, it is a dynamic design approach in which both prevention and protection function at the same level of efficiency.

 From smart monitoring to BIM-enabled coordination, modern AEC firms must align their electrical safety strategies with transforming technologies and regulatory requirements.